Xcode23/HashT/README.md

 To get value from key:
 ***void* get(htable* hashtable,void* key);***

+returns malloced copy of value that should be freed when no longer needed

 To check if key exists in hash table:
 ***int contains(htable* hashtable,void* key);***